UW-CTRL/AA548-spr2024/bite-size-notes/week-3-e-optimal-control-theory.md

 2. A statement of the physical constraints.
 3. Specifications of the performance criterion.

+An optimal control problem i defined by the dynamics function $f$ and a cost functional over the entire trajectory $x$ and $u$:
 The general Setup of Optimal Control Problem, in discrete time and finite horizon:

 $$